OpenDSA/OpenDSA/RST/source/BubbleSort.rst

 Consider the example of the following array.

-.. inlineav:: BubsortCON1
+.. inlineav:: BubsortCON1 ss
    :output: show

 Now we continue with the second pass.
 However, since the largest record has "bubbled" to the very right, we will not need to look at it again.

-.. inlineav:: BubsortCON2
+.. inlineav:: BubsortCON2 ss
    :output: show

 Bubble Sort continues in this way until the entire array is sorted.
 The following visualization puts it all together.

-.. avembed:: AV/Sorting/bubblesortAV.html
+.. avembed:: AV/Sorting/bubblesortAV.html ss

 Now try for yourself to see if you understand how Bubble Sort works.

-.. avembed:: Exercises/Sorting/BubsortPRO.html
+.. avembed:: Exercises/Sorting/BubsortPRO.html ka
    :showbutton: hide

 Determining Bubble Sort's number of comparisons is easy.